Old Pension Scheme approved by Punjab cabinet, notification issued, says Chief Minister Bhagwant Mann | Headlines

 Punjab Chief Minister Bhagwant Mann on Friday said that the state cabinet has approved the reimplementation of the old pension scheme, which was discontinued in 2004.

-Mann also said that 645 lecturer posts in government colleges will be filled, while in case of appointment of principals for 16 government colleges the age limit has been relaxed from 45 to 53.

-He said power arrears till October 31 of all registered 'gaushalas' in Punjab will be waived.
+The Cabinet also gave approval for amending the Punjab e-stamp Rules, 2014 to start online e-stamping up to Rs 500 in addition to existing provision.

+The online option of e-Stamping is running successfully in other states and the online version of e-Stamp certificate can also be printed on plain paper, the statement said.

-An amount of Rs 5 lakh each has been given to 624 families, whose next of kin died during the farmers agitation against the now repealed farm laws, he said, adding that so far 326 such families have been given jobs.
-The remaining families will also be compensated with jobs soon, he said.
+Meanwhile, Mann said that an amount of Rs 5 lakh each has been given to 624 families, whose next of kin died during the farmers agitation against the now repealed farm laws.
+He said that so far 326 such families have been given jobs.
+The remaining families will also be compensated with jobs soon, he added.

-To support farmers with direct seeding of rice, Mann said the state government has deposited Rs 24.83 crore in the accounts of 29,335 farmers.

-He also said that the moong crop area has increased from 50,000 acres to 1.25 lakh acres.

 Asked about the law and order in the state, Mann said: ''Punjab police are capable of maintaining peace.
 We have given strict instructions to Punjab police to conduct random searches and those who flash weapons or make hate speeches and provoke should be dealt with strictly as per law.''